Pyruvate dehydrogenase

 Pyruvate dehydrogenase is an enzyme that catalyzes the reaction of pyruvate and a lipoamide to give the acetylated dihydrolipoamide and carbon dioxide.
 The conversion requires the coenzyme thiamine pyrophosphate.

 Pyruvate dehydrogenase is usually encountered as a component, referred to as E1, of the pyruvate dehydrogenase complex (PDC).
 PDC consists of other enzymes, referred to as E2 and E3.
 Collectively E1-E3 transform pyruvate, NAD+, coenzyme A into acetyl-CoA, CO2, and NADH.
 The conversion is crucial because acetyl-CoA may then be used in the citric acid cycle to carry out cellular respiration.
 To distinguish between this enzyme and the PDC, it is systematically called pyruvate dehydrogenase (acetyl-transferring).

 Mechanism

 The thiamine pyrophosphate (TPP) converts to an ylide by deprotonation.
-The ylide attack the ketone group of pyruvate.
+The ylide attacks the ketone group of pyruvate.
 The resulting adduct decarboxylates.
 The resulting 1,3-dipole reductively acetylates lipoamide-E2.

 In terms of details, biochemical and structural data for E1 revealed a mechanism of activation of TPP coenzyme by forming the conserved hydrogen bond with glutamate residue (Glu59 in human E1) and by imposing a V-conformation that brings the N4’ atom of the aminopyrimidine to intramolecular hydrogen bonding with the thiazolium C2 atom.
 This unique combination of contacts and conformations of TPP leads to formation of the reactive C2-carbanion, eventually.
 After the cofactor TPP decarboxylates pyruvate, the acetyl portion becomes a hydroxyethyl derivative covalently attached to TPP.